Cushing's Syndrome and Its Impact On Dogs' Back Legs

 One highly effective option involves the use of a rear support dog wheelchair.
 This type of wheelchair, which can be custom-fitted for all sizes of dogs (from "teacup" pets to enormous Great Danes), relies on a pair of large, well-cushioned wheels attached by rails to a harness that wraps around your dog's midsection.

-If you wonder how you’re going to get your dog into its rear support wheelchair, don’t fret.
-You can also get a Doggie Lift to help you move your dog into its chair safely, easily, and comfortably.
-If your dog isn’t quite in need of a wheelchair yet but could still use some extra support for those weakened hind legs, consider purchasing a rear lift harness.
+If you wonder how you're going to get your dog into its rear support wheelchair, don't fret.
+You can also get a Help 'Em Up Harness to help you move your dog into its chair safely, easily, and comfortably.
+If your dog isn't quite in need of a wheelchair yet but could still use some extra support for those weakened hind legs, consider purchasing a lifting harness.
 This sling-like device allows you to help your dog support itself for specific tasks such as getting into a car or climbing stairs.

 Give your dog what it needs to overcome the challenges of Cushing's syndrome and get the most enjoyment out of its senior years.
 Take a look at K9 Carts' range of hind leg support wheelchairs and related support devices.
 Our products feature sturdy construction, high-quality materials, and complete customization based on our online measurement charts.
 If you need any help choosing the right product and/or measuring your pet for a custom fit, contact our team for information and advice!